bmsuisse/deltalake2db/README.md

 In case there is an unsupported DeltaLake Feature, this will just throw `DeltaProtocolError` as does delta-rs

+## Cloud Support

+For now, only az:// Url's for Azure are tested and supported in DuckDB.
+For polars it's a lot easier, since polars just uses `object_store` create, so it should just work.

 ## Looking for something different? :)

 We also have the following projects around deltalake: